 Campus cable TV service for student and faculty/staff residences, classrooms, conferences rooms, and offices.
 Courtesy Service is provided free-of-charge in student rooms and residential lounges.
 Cardinal Cable Basic and Cardinal Cable Premium is by subscription and is billed monthly.

-Call recording systems provide call and operation control centers with the ability to monitor and record phone calls to ensure quality control, verify orders, reconstruct incidents, and ensure regulatory compliance.
+Call recording systems for Avaya Contact Centers provide call and operation control centers with the ability to monitor and record phone calls to ensure quality control, verify orders, reconstruct incidents, and ensure regulatory compliance.
+Call recording is also available for individual Cisco phones.

 University IT provides a full range of enterprise grade telephone, voice messaging, mobile/wireless, and advanced call management services.